alexandreklotz/PersonalNotes/Cybersecurity Essentials/cybersec_notes.md

 **What is accountability ?** Accountability traces an action back to a person or process making this change to a system.
 Accountability then collects this information and reports the usage data.
 The organization can use this data for such purposes as auditing or billing.

+&nbsp;

+## **2.5 - Cryptography**

+&nbsp;

+### **2.5.2 - Creating ciphertext**

+Key management is the most difficult part of designing a cryptographic system.
+Many cryptosystems have failed because of mistakes in their key management, and all modern cryptographic algorithms require key management procedures.
+In practice, most attacks on cryptographic systems involve attacking the key management system, rather than the cryptographic algorithm itself.

+A cipher is a series of well-defined steps used to encrypt and decrypt messages.
+There are several methods of creating ciphertext :
+- **Start with the plaintext** — the phrase you want to encrypt.
+- **Transposition** — the letters are rearranged.
+- **Substitution** — letters are replaced.
+- **One-time pad** — plaintext combined with a secret key creates a new character, which then combines with the plaintext to produce ciphertext.

+&nbsp;

+### **2.5.3 - Types of cryptography**

+Today, the most common types of cryptography use block ciphers and stream ciphers.
+Each method differs in the way that it groups bits of data to encrypt it.

+**Block ciphers** transform a fixed-length block of plaintext into a common block of ciphertext of 64 or 128 bits.
+Block size is the amount of data encrypted at any one time.
+To decrypt this ciphertext, we apply the reverse transformation to the ciphertext block, using the same secret key.
+Block ciphers usually result in output data that is larger than the input data, because the ciphertext must be a multiple of the block size.
+For example, Data Encryption Standard (DES) is a symmetric algorithm that encrypts blocks in 64-bit chunks using a 56-bit key.
+To accomplish this, the block algorithm takes data one chunk at a time — for example, 8 bytes per chunk — until the entire block is full.
+If there is less input data than one full block, the algorithm adds artificial data, or blanks, until it uses the full 64 bits

+**Stream ciphers** encrypt plaintext one byte or one bit at a time.
+Think of stream ciphers as a block cipher with a block size of one bit.
+With a stream cipher, the transformation of these smaller plaintext units varies, depending on when they are encountered during the encryption process.
+Stream ciphers can be much faster than block ciphers, and generally do not increase the size of the message being encrypted, because they can encrypt an arbitrary number of bits.
+For instance, A5 is a stream cipher that provides voice privacy and encrypts cell phone communications.
+It is also possible to use DES in stream cipher mode.
+Complex cryptographic systems can combine block and stream in the same process.

+&nbsp;

+### **2.5.4 - The Two Encryption Approaches**

+The first is to protect the algorithm.
+If the security of an encryption system depends on the secrecy of the algorithm itself, the most important protection is to guard the algorithm at all costs.
+Every time someone found out the details of the algorithm, every party involved would need to change the algorithm.
+That approach does not sound very secure or manageable.

+The second approach is to protect the keys.
+In modern cryptography, the algorithms are public.
+It is the cryptographic keys that ensure the secrecy of the data.

+**Symmetric encryption** : Used the same pre-shared key, sometimes called a secret key pair to encrypt and decrypt data.
+Both the sender and recipient know the key before any encrypted communication begins.

+**Asymmetric encryption** : Uses one key to encrypt and one to decrypt.
+One is public and the other is private.
+In a public-key encryption system, any person can encrypt a message using the public key of the receiver and the receiver is the only one that can decrypt it using their private key.
+Parties exchange secure messages without needing a pre-shared key.

+&nbsp;

+### **2.5.6 - Symmetric Encryption Algorithms**

+- **3DES** : Digital Encryption Standard (DES) is a symmetric block cipher with 64-bit block size that uses a 56-bit key.
+It takes a 64-bit block of plaintext as input and outputs a 64-bit block of ciphertext.
+It always operates on blocks of equal size and it uses both permutations and substitutions in the algorithm.
+Triple DES encrypts data three times and uses a different key for at least one of the three passes, giving it a cumulative key size of 112 to 168 bits.
+3DES is more resistant to attack, but it is much slower than DES.
+The encryption cycle is as follows :
+    - Data encrypted by first DES
+    - Data decrypted by second DES
+    - Data re-encrypted by third DES
+- **IDEA** : The International Data Encryption Algorithm (IDEA) uses 64-bit blocks and 128-bit keys.
+IDEA performs eight rounds of transformations on each of the 16 blocks that results from dividing each 64-bit block.
+IDEA was the replacement for DES, and now PGP (Pretty Good Privacy) uses it.
+PGP is an encryption program that provides privacy and authentication in data communication.
+GNU Privacy Guard (GnuPG) is a licensed, free version of PGP.
+- **AES** : The Advanced Encryption Standard (AES) has a fixed block size of 128 bits with a key size of 128, 192, or 256 bits.
+The National Institute of Standards and Technology (NIST) approved the AES algorithm in December 2001.
+The U.S. government uses AES to protect classified information.
+AES is a strong algorithm that uses longer key lengths.
+AES is faster than DES and 3DES, so it provides both a solution for software applications as well as hardware use in firewalls and routers.

+Other block ciphers include Skipjack (developed by the NSA), Blowfish and Twofish.

+&nbsp;

+### **2.5.7 - Asymmetric Encryption Process**